rwpalmer/tzLib/doc/tzLib_Reference.md

 	tzWipeEEPROM() ------------------------------------------------------------

 		Function and Usage:
-			-	This method allows developers to erase the time zone offset and DST transition data from the EEPROM.
+			-	This method is FOR DEVELOPMENT AND TEST USAGE ONLY.
+It should 		never exist in final code.
-			-	If timezone data is not maintained at the default location (0) in EEPROM, the appropriate tzSetEepromLocation() statement must be executed before this method is invoked.
-This method does a validation to help prevent erasure of the wrong data, but it's best not to tempt fate.
+			-	When used, tzWipeEEPROM must always execute before tzSetup.
+In 		this location, tzSetup will reconfigure the EEPROM using the default time zone ID each time the system boots.
+Any time zone ID changes that were made in real-time will be lost.
-			-	Developers will find this method handy as they validate that default time zone ID settings work as expected.
+			-	This method allows developers to erase the time zone and DST transition data from the EEPROM for testing purposes.
+This makes it easy to validate default settings and the overall OOB (Out of Box) experience.
-			-	This method is FOR DEVELOPMENT AND TEST USAGE ONLY. tzLib will not work properly if it is left in your final code.
-For example, tzLoop will not know when to perform DST transitions. tzSetup will revert to the default time zone ID on each reboot, and won't even have time zone offset information if the network is down.
-USE THIS METHOD WITH CAUTION !!!
+			-	If timezone data is not maintained at the default EEPROM 			location (0), the desired tzSetEepromLocation() statement must be executed before this method is invoked.
+While this method contains logic to reduce the chances of erasing of the wrong data, one should use care.

 		Syntax:
 			-	tzWipeEEPROM();